Dog Trainer in Grantfork, IL

 Why does my hound dog howl and bark so much?

-How much exercise does my hunting breed dog need?
+How much exercise does a hunting breed dog need daily?

 Call Camp Lucky Board and Train Today!